 The educational programs aim to provide students with the basic knowledge in business and related disciplines that will provide them with the needed skills and competencies required to pursue careers or advanced study.
-The College emphasizes a close student-teacher relationship through an advisory system designed to help students match ability and interest with a specialized professional field.

-In addition, the educational program includes professional development activities designed to enhance communication, critical thinking, and problem solving skills and acquaint students with social and behavioral attitudes and norms required for success in business.
+The College emphasizes a close student-teacher relationship through an advisory system designed to help students match ability and interest with a specialized professional field enhance communication, critical thinking, and problem solving skills and acquaint students with social and behavioral attitudes and norms required for success in business.